saving wildlife through volunteering and education DONATE

 At your leisure, you can get used to your pristine surroundings.
 During the evening walk, you can find many different frog species at the nearby pond.
 Their noise is extremely loud.

 Normally, it will be an early rise.
 Wake up to the incredible sounds of the jungle.
 In this way, you have a chance to see some primates at sunrise.
-Then some trekking to view more local wildlife.
+Then some jungle trekking in Sabah to view more local wildlife.

 Within a short distance, you may be able to see red leaf monkeys and gibbons or hornbills and kingfishers.
 Plus reptiles such as huge monitor lizards, and a variety of interesting insects.
-Your forest walk will include checking on the various camera traps and wildlife nest boxes set up by your guides.
+Your rainforest tour will include checking on the various camera traps and wildlife nest boxes set up by your guides.

 Day 3: Waterfall walk and departure

-On your last day, you will go for a walk to a beautiful waterfall.
+On your last day of your Borneo wildlife holiday, you will go for a walk to a beautiful waterfall.
 Then you can freshen up and pack.
 There will be transport to take you back to your hotel or the airport, or another local drop off.

 HOW TO BOOK